 Regeneration and new housing development

-Housing development will continue to be a key part of DGHP’s approach to asset management and its overall business strategy because of the very high levels of demand for affordable housing in the region.
+Housing development is a key part of DGHP’s approach to asset management and overall business strategy due to the demand for affordable housing in the region.

 DGHP has a number of current development projects ongoing: